tink-ab/tink-link-ios/USAGE.md

 ## Tink Link UI

 1. First you need to define what scopes you need.
 Select scopes based on the type of data you want to fetch.
+For example, to fetch accounts and transactions, select these scopes:

 ```swift
 let scopes: [Scope] = [